Box Seat and Infield Auction

 This year is bigger and better than ever before!

-On Friday night at 7:00PM the Brown County Fair is excited to present the Western Il Pro Pull for the second year in a row.
-The Pro Pulling League will bring 4 of the most elite classes in the Nation to Mt.
+On Friday night at 7:00PM the Brown County Fair is excited to present the Western Illinois Pro Pull.
+The Pro Pulling League will bring 3 of the most elite classes in the Nation to Mt.
 Sterling, IL.
 The always popular Super Farm Class will bring lots of smoke and color.
 The Super Modified 2 WD Trucks will bring some of the biggest names in the country.
 The unlimited Super Stock Tractors will bring unbelievable HP with their multiple turbos running on alcohol.
 The Super Modified Tractors are certainly something to see with their multiple engines.
 You will feel the ground shake!

-The Illinois Tractor Pulling Association will also throw a class into the mix.
-The ITPA 8500 Limited Pro Class will be in town and add some additional smoke to the show.
+The Illinois Tractor Pulling Association will also throw two classes into the mix.
+The ITPA 8500 Limited Pro Class and Pro Stock will be in town and add some additional smoke to the show.
 Come see all these vehicles compete and walk through the pits and visit with your favorite drivers.

 Western Illinois Pro Pulling Tractor Pull